govau/pancake/README.md

 `batter`
 Type: `[command]`
 Option: `<path>` _(optional) overwrite where to look for the `node_modules` folder_
-Default value: `path to one level below cwd`
+Default value: `The path to the next available package.json`

 To make sure all peerDependencies are resolved without conflicts this tool goes through your `node_modules` folder and reads each <sup>_(Only the ones in scope)_</sup> `package.json` in search for a Pancake module.
 If it finds one, identified by the tag `pancake-module` and org scope `gov.au`